-August is considered the "kick-off" month for applying to colleges because the Common Application is released the first of the month.
-Senior year is a busy time and it is extremely important that you stay organized so you can successfully navigate the college admissions process.
-This means it is time to get all your ducks in a row and come up with a solid plan for applying to colleges.
+August is considered the "kick-off" month for applying to colleges because the Common Application is released on the first of the month.
+Senior year is a busy time, and it is extremely important that you stay organized so you can successfully navigate the college admissions process.
+This means it is time to get all your ducks in a row and develop a solid plan for applying to colleges.

 Gather Supplemental Materials

-Start by collecting your writing samples, portfolios and any necessary audition tapes.
-In order to apply to specific departments, some require you to submit additional materials before they decide whether or not to accept you into a specific program.
+Start by collecting your writing samples, portfolios, and any necessary audition tapes.
+In order to apply to specific majors, some schools require you to submit additional materials before they decide whether or not to accept you into a specific program.
 If you don't have these materials prepared, it is a good idea to gather them and/or create what you need so you are prepared when it comes time to apply (and before you have the added stress of senior year coursework).
 Thankfully, the Common App partnered up with SlideRoom to allow students to easily submit portfolios directly through the application.
-If you have any questions about portfolios or writing samples, seek out your high school guidance counselor - chances are they will have helpful tips for compiling all of you hard work.
+If you have any questions about portfolios or writing samples, seek out your high school counselor - chances are they will have helpful tips for compiling all of your hard work.

 Ask for Letters of Recommendation

 If you haven't already, think about who you might ask for a letter of recommendation.
 Some colleges require that they get at least two recommendations, one from a teacher and one from a guidance counselor, so be sure to pay close attention to what the colleges you are interested in require!

 It's time to register on commonapp.org if you haven't already done so.
 All you need to register is some basic profile information - like your name, date of birth, address, email, and phone number.
 Having this account will give you access to apply to about 700 colleges!
 If you are not sure which type of application you need to apply to the colleges of your choice, then refer back to the schools' admission website pages.